 These pages are intended to help you understand what you are looking for – not to help you complete any of these applications alone.
 Immigration law is detailed and complicated, and we urge you to rely on a well-trained lawyer for help.
 A lawyer can help you prepare for every step along the way.

 DACA Renewal FAQ

 No, you must pay the fees to cover the cost of processing your work permit and biometrics appointment.
-As of August 2019, the fee is $495.00, but please check USCIS.gov’s fee page for the latest information.
+Please check the fee page at USCIS.gov for the latest information.